mushi333/2021-FIT4003-SBSE-for-self-driving-cars/README.md

 pip install ast-toolbox
 python setup.py install
 ```
-follow step 5 & 6 in the tutorial of the documentation
+follow step 5 & 6 in the ast-toolbox tutorial of the documentation for the rest of the steps